Novuh-Kaen/Unoti/README.md

 # PC-Notification-Lib
-Simple GTAG Notification lib by Lars remake for PC originally made for my menu Kaen Pad
+Simple PC Notification Library for Gorilla Tag Basically GTAG-NotificationLib by Lars remade for PC

 # How to install:
 1. Download the mod file.